Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Dogs may be predisposed to being friendly and sociable, but without early socialization to help puppies learn how to interact with people and animals, they can develop a variety of behavioral issues, such as anxiety or aggression.

 From around the age of 3 weeks, puppies will begin to seek interaction with other dogs, or people, who are close by.
 Between the ages of 3 weeks and 16 weeks, puppies are most receptive to learning how to interact with others and adapt to different environments.
-During these first few crucial months of a puppy’s life, they should be given the opportunity to experience a range of settings, interact with people and animals, and experience different sights, sounds, and smells in a safe way.
+During these first few crucial months of a puppy’s life, they should be allowed to experience a range of settings, interact with people and animals, and experience different sights, sounds, and smells safely.

 shiba inu sitting in the grass with his owner